ShadowOxygen/OxygenX/README.md

 Or you can donate to me Discord Nitro codes :P

-# WARING IF ANYONE FINDS A OXYGENX THAT IS BIGGER THAN 7 MB, THAT VERSION MAY BE A RATTED VERSION SO PLEASE REMOVE IT AND REPORT IT

 # Terms and conditions
 This repository is for educational purposes only.